-Hiking in whistler in the summer is another one of the popular outdoor activities you can do.
-There are dozens of hikes taking you around the village, to alpine meadows, waterfalls, snow walls, lakes, gorgeous views, and all levels and abilities are welcome.
+Hiking in Whistler in the summer is another one of the popular outdoor activities you can do.
+There are dozens of hikes taking you around the village, to alpine meadows, waterfalls, snow walls, lakes, and gorgeous views, and all levels and abilities are welcome.
 One of the easier hikes (or some like to call it a walk) is the Whistler Train Wreck Hike.
 It is just south of the Village, at Function Junction.

 Beautifully colored graffiti covers up rusty train car boxes that have been lying among the trees in the forest for close to 70 years.
 Over time this train wreck became more than a locals’ secret and just a few years ago a path was built, along with a suspension bridge, to give visitors access to the site (without having to illegally walk on the train tracks to get there).

 The trail is suitable for all ages and is even stroller-friendly until you get up to the train car area.
 It is well worth a trip to the train wreck to learn about the 1950s derailment and how the box cars came to lie wedged between towering cedars and fir trees.

 Farmer’s Markets attract more than just locals.
 If you are spending the summer at Whistler, pop into the Whistler Farmers Market happening every Sunday!
 The market showcases a wide variety of products including fruit, produce, meat, seafood, and honey, as well as hot and artisan foods, cold drinks, liquor, and a wide range of artistic creators.
 If you are looking for one of the free things to do in Whistler in summer, this is a great option!